Wednesday, October 15, 2014

 Your building is hit by a tornado.
 An employee embezzles funds.
 Or your computer security is compromised.
 Do you have a disaster plan?
 This session will discuss how to assess your risks, what should be included in a plan, who should be on your team and how to test your plan.

-Greta Herring, Triangle region disaster program specialist, American Red Cross, Raleigh, and Sam Davis, information services manager, CAHEC, Raleigh
+Tracie Brown, workforce engagement officer, American Red Cross of Eastern North Carolina, Raleigh, and Sam Davis, information services manager, CAHEC, Raleigh

 What Is HUD’s Office of Housing Counseling?